-- The SENDCO (supported by the Leadership Team) is responsible for the day-to-day implementation of the SEND Policy. - The Inclusion Learning Mentors adhere to the SEND Policy, promoting and facilitating inclusion.
+- The Assistant Head Inclusion and SEND (supported by the Leadership Team) is responsible for the day-to-day implementation of the SEND Policy. - The Inclusion Learning Mentors adhere to the SEND Policy, promoting and facilitating inclusion.

-The SENDCO's main responsibilities:
+The SENDCO /Deputy SENDCO's main responsibilities:

-- Working in partnership with parents/carers regarding their child's Additional Needs and how best to meet their child's needs. - Supporting staff in developing knowledge, skills and confidence to increase the inclusion of students in the classroom using resources including the Inclusion Strategy Booklet, the Confidential Background information and Personalised Plans.
+- Working in partnership with parents/carers regarding their child's Additional Needs and how best to meet their child's needs. - Supporting staff in developing knowledge, skills and confidence to increase the inclusion of students in the classroom using resources. - Personalised Learning profiles are not a statutory requirement however, information will be shared with staff and parents regarding support.

-- Personalised Plans are not a statutory requirement however, information will be shared with staff and parents regarding support. - Ensuring Additional Needs records are relevant, reviewed and kept up to date, with information available to staff to facilitate inclusion. - Ensuring that the Achievement Support Faculty (ASF) are working in line with all SOPs - Working in partnership with external agencies and cascading necessary information - Ensuring that the ASF team keep abreast with local and national developments.
+- Ensuring Additional Needs records are relevant, reviewed and kept up to date, with information available to staff to facilitate inclusion. - Ensuring that the Inclusion team are working in line with all SOPs - Working in partnership with external agencies and cascading necessary information - Ensuring that the ASF team keep abreast with local and national developments.

-The Achievement Support Faculty teachers' responsibilities:
+The Inclusion team's responsibilities: